IN THIS GUIDE

-Plenty of bulbs are suitable for container growing.
-And if you make the right choices, you can enjoy longer-lasting displays of blooms and combine bulbs for beautiful effects.
+Plenty of bulbs are suitable for container growing – and if you make the right choices, you can enjoy longer-lasting displays of blooms and combine bulbs to beautiful effect.

-Planting bulbs in pots does not require a lot of work or effort.
-But here are some tips to help you get the best results possible and make all the right choices for your container garden:
+Planting bulbs in pots does not usually require a lot of work or effort, but here are some tips to help you get the best results possible and make all the right choices for your container garden: